Public Works Employee Killed by Garbage Truck

 If you are eligible for workers’ compensation benefits, you have the right to receive those benefits promptly and on a regular basis.
 Tenn.
 Code Ann. § 50-6-205 provides that your employer must issue you your first workers’ compensation payment within fifteen days after they have knowledge of your injury.
 These payments are supposed to be paid directly to you (or to your dependents) on a monthly basis.
 Tenn.
 Code Ann. § 50-6-102 further defines the “maximum total benefit” you may be entitled to, depending on when your injury occurred, as well as the maximum amount of compensation payable to you each week.

-Call a Tennessee Workplace Injury Attorney Today
+Call a Tennessee Workplace Injury Lawyer Today

 Tennessee’s Workers’ Compensation Act is a complex statute and requires injured parties to take specific actions in order to claim benefits.
-If you have been hurt on the job, you need an attorney who can help you preserve your rights and build your case for benefits.
+If you have been hurt on the job, you need an lawyer who can help you preserve your rights and build your case for benefits.

-If you or a loved one has been injured or killed in an on-the-job accident, let the experienced Nashville personal injury attorneys at Calhoun Law, PLC help.
+If you or a loved one has been injured or killed in an on-the-job accident, let the experienced Nashville personal injury lawyers at Calhoun Law, PLC help.
 Contact our Nashville office today for a free and private consultation of your claims.
 We will work with you to investigate your claim, identify all responsible parties, and pursue the full compensation to which you are entitled.